rtlab1417/STM32_intro_shared/README.md

 ## First Project
 Refer to the module.
 Create the first project.
 Check for readiness if STM32CubeIDE, MCU and ST-Link (ISP) are ready!

+# Practices
+1. GPIO - LED
+2. GPIO - LEDs Blink
+3. GPIO - LED-Buttons
+4. GPIO - EXTI
+5. UART in Polling Mode
+6. UART With Interrup
+7. UART With DMA

+*Will add on as the practices expanding.*